-Last week, we posted an article about the expected trends in workforce development for 2021.
+Last week, we posted an article about the expected trends in workforce development.
 The original article can be found here.
 This week, we will continue the discussion with three more trends that are relevant for any organization to consider for their workforce development goals.

 4. The Continually Increasing Role of Technology